camunigeography/muscat-conversion/doc/transliteration.md

  b. **Transliterate back from Cyrillic to BGN/PCGN as a reversibility check.** As a reversibility check, the new Cyrillic in `title` is forward-transliterated back and stored in `title_forward`, using `transliterateCyrillicToBgnLatin`.
 This takes around 15 seconds, and is batched (all shards processed at once).

- c. **Transliterate from the newly-created Cyrillic to LoC.** The Cyrillic in `title` is forward-translterated into Library of Congress (LoC) and stored in `title_loc`, using `transliterateCyrillicToLocLatin`.
+ c. **Transliterate from the newly-created Cyrillic to LoC.** The Cyrillic in `title` is forward-transliterated into Library of Congress (LoC) and stored in `title_loc`, using `transliterateCyrillicToLocLatin`.
 This takes only a second, and is batched (all shards processed at once); it is likely to be efficient as there is a one-to-one character mapping.

  d.
 The three new values are added into the `transliterations` table for each shard.